cline/mcp-marketplace/README.md

 While a traditional README offers a human audience an overview of how to install and use a project, LLMs often need more explicit, step-by-step instructions to handle the entire setup independently.
 That’s where the `llms-installation.md` file comes in.
 This file is written **for the AI**—it spells out exactly how to install and configure your MCP server so that an autonomous coding agent (like Cline) can do all the heavy lifting on behalf of the user.

+> Note: Cline can install most MCP servers just fine without an llms-installation.md file.
+This is because Cline is quite good at understanding regular README files.
+However, for complex installations or when you want to ensure the most reliable automated setup, you may choose to provide more explicit instructions through llms-installation.md.

 **Key goals:**

 *   Provide an LLM with all the context it needs (dependencies, steps, environment variables, etc.) in a single file.